csci-1301/csci-1301.github.io/docs/exercises_with_solutions.md

 #.
-    Write down, on a piece of paper, a fully compilable program that initializes an `int` variable named `persons` with the value 5, an `int` variable named `bottles` with the value 3, and a `double` variable named `literPerBottlle` with the value 1.5.
+    Write down, on a piece of paper, a fully compilable program that initializes an `int` variable named `persons` with the value 5, an `int` variable named `bottles` with the value 3, and a `double` variable named `literPerBottle` with the value 1.5.
     What should be the type of the `literPerPerson` variable to be able to be assigned the number of liters every person is going to get, if split equitably?
     Write the correct initialization of that variable and a statement that displays its value.